raspberrypi/documentation/faqs/README.md

 - Why is my Raspberry Pi hot?
 - I keep getting a lightning bolt symbol and messages about power...
 - My SD card seems to have stopped working.
-- I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC, it's not all there!
+- I've imaged an SD card with Raspberry Pi OS/NOOBS, but when I look at it with my Windows PC, it's not all there!

 ---